 New To The Symphony?

-If you’ve never attended an Aiken Symphony Orchestra performance, or even the symphony at all, we want you to feel as prepared and welcome at our concerts as our longtime patrons.
-We’ve put together a list of frequently asked questions which you can read below.
-If you have a question that isn’t covered, please email us (email@example.com) or contact our office at 803.220.7251.
+If you’ve never attended an Aiken Symphony performance, or even the symphony at all, we want you to feel as prepared and welcome at our concerts as our longtime patrons.
+Below is a list of frequently asked questions or, if you have a question that isn’t covered, please email us firstname.lastname@example.org or contact our office at 803.220.7251.

 What should I wear?

 Symphonic music is a marvel that fills each listener’s soul.
-Thankfully, you do not need to dress in coat and tails or ballgowns to experience it in person!
-Although you won’t see many people in jeans, it is important for our patrons to dress in a manner that makes them comfortable!
-You’ll see patrons dressed in formal business attire (suit/tie for men, dresses for women) or more casual attire (khaki pants/golf shirt for men, slacks/casual dress for women).
+You are not required to dress formally to experience it in person!
+Although denim is rarely seen, it is important for our patrons to dress in a manner that makes them comfortable!
+You’ll see formal business attire (suit/tie for men, dresses for women) or more casual attire (khaki pants/golf shirt for men, slacks/casual dress for women).

 Can I bring the kids?